 The EverArt MCP server is the official reference integration between EverArt’s image generation API and the Model Context Protocol.
 It lets AI agents generate images from text prompts using five models spanning photorealistic, artistic, and vector styles — all through a single generate_image tool.

 It was built as part of Anthropic’s reference MCP server collection at modelcontextprotocol/servers, but has since been moved to the servers-archived repository.
 The codebase is read-only as of May 2025.
-The npm package everart gets about 231 weekly downloads — making it one of the least-used servers in the reference collection.
+The npm package @modelcontextprotocol/server-everart gets about 180 weekly downloads — up from the ~83 we reported in March 2026, though still one of the least-used servers in the reference collection.
+The servers-archived repo has 254 stars and 148 forks, with its last push in May 2025 — nearly 12 months ago.

 This is our first review of an image generation MCP server.
 It opens a category we’ve been watching: creative tools for AI agents.
 The promise is compelling — agents that can generate visuals as part of their workflows, not just text.
-The execution here doesn’t match the promise.
+The execution here doesn’t match the promise — and the gap has widened since our original review.

 What It Does